IlkinCavadov/JavoBot/README.md

 vercel --prod
 ```

-The Anthropic API key is passed through the browser directly.
+The Groq API key is passed through the browser directly.
 For production client deployments, proxy the API through a serverless function (Vercel Edge Functions / Netlify Functions) to keep the key server-side.

 ## Upgrading to multi-user (Supabase)